What is employee onboarding?

-- How often are hiring managers planning to check in with new employees?
+- How often are hiring managers planning to check in with a new employee?

 - What do new employees need to know about the company culture and work environment?

 - What would your ideal employee onboarding process look like?
-What role would management play?
+What role would management and HR professionals play?
 What about co-workers and team members?

 - What kind of goals do you want to set for new employees?

-- How will you gather feedback on the program and measure its success?
+- How will you gather feedback on the program, measure its success, and analyse performance metrics?

-- Do you have the right onboarding software to help you manage the process?
+- Do you have the right onboarding software and tools to streamline processes and help you manage the entire process?

 The final two points are crucial.
-Employee onboarding will be an ongoing process that will change with your organisation.
+Employee onboarding will be an ongoing recruiting process that will change with your organisation.
 For it to be effective you need to ensure it can easily scale to meet your employee and business needs.
-Gathering feedback on what is – and isn’t – working with your onboarding process is a huge part of this process.
+Gathering feedback on what is – and isn’t – working with your onboarding process and every new employee’s experience is a huge part of this process.

-Congratulations!
-The candidate you’ve been courting for weeks (and possibly months) has accepted your offer.
-But don’t forget that during the period between accepting an offer and the new employee walking through your door on their first day, you as an employer are on dangerous ground.
-Other companies may be contacting your new hires and perhaps making them more attractive offers.
+But don’t forget that during the waiting period between accepting an offer and the new hire walking through your door on their first day, you as an employer are on dangerous ground.
+Other companies may be contacting your new employees and perhaps making them more attractive offers.
 If you don’t fully engage them at this stage, you may lose them.